 Direct entry to the Faculty of Education from high school is not available.
 To be considered for admission to the bachelor of education (primary/elementary) as a first degree program, students must have successfully completed 60 credit hours with either a cumulative average of at least 65 per cent or an average of at least 65 per cent on the last attempted 30 credit hours.

 - 12 credit hours in English, including at least six credit hours at the 2000 level or above.
 (English as a Second Language courses cannot be used to satisfy this requirement.)

 - Six credit hours in mathematics or three credit hours in calculus.

 - Six credit hours in psychology.

-- Science 1150 and 1151; or nine credit hours from three separate science areas, to be chosen from biochemistry, biology, chemistry, earth sciences, environmental science or physics; or a focus area in science.
+- Nine credit hours from three separate science areas, six credit hours of which must have a laboratory component.
+Chemistry 1900 may be used to satisfy three credit hours of the laboratory requirement.
+The science areas are: biochemistry, biology, chemistry, earth sciences, environmental science, ocean sciences, physics; or a focus area in science.

 - Six credit hours chosen in any combination from anthropology, archaeology, economics, folklore, geography, history, linguistics, political science, religious studies, or sociology.

 - Six credit hours in French (recommended) or six credit hours in a single language other than English or demonstration of equivalent competency in a second language.